postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 In the case of geometries, all you need is to have the same spatial reference system, but for rasters that is not sufficient.

-If you were to attempt, the following
+If you were to attempt, the following:

 .. code-block:: sql

   SELECT ST_Union(rast)
       FROM rasters;

 You'd be summarily punished with an error: